SHALER HOME INVASION: Home invader shot with arrow; police hunt 2 men, tell residents to shelter in place

+However, the man fired one more arrow as the pair fled and believes he hit one of them in the arm.

+10:52 P.M.
+UPDATE: The order to shelter in place has been lifted.

 9:13 P.M.
-UPDATE: Police say all residents in the area of Crest Lane are requested to shelter in place and contact 911 if they have any information.
+UPDATE: Police are requesting that all residents in the area of Crest Lane shelter in place and contact 911 if they have any information.

-We will have live coverage of the manhunt from the scene on 11 at 11.

 This is the release we just received from Shaler Twp Police pic.twitter.com/BeXUZ8mCHT— Aaron Martin (@WPXIAaronMartin) May 19, 2018